![]() |

 and high academic honors (magna cum laude) in

-he was awarded a prestigious teaching position at Indiana University in
+LiaBraaten was awarded a prestigious teaching position at Indiana University in

 his first year studying there, dual teaching